arulhasbi/final-ml/README.md

 # Course recommendation prototype

-The prototype mainly built for my machine learning project.
+The prototype mainly built for my machine learning project, built with Django.